ForgeRock/forgeops/bin/OpenShift-README.md

 ## Prerequisites

-1) An AWS account that can be used to where the OpenShift cluster will be deployed.
+1) An AWS account that can be used to deploy the OpenShift cluster.
 2) An active Redhat OpenShift Enterprise 2 Core subscription with a minimum of 10 available entitlements (paid or evaluation).